paranext/paranext/README.md

 7. Commit these changes to your release branch and push the commit to GitHub.
 8. Once the GitHub build **Action** has finished, it will add build artifact files to the draft release.
 Remove the `.blockmap` files and leave the `.yml` files and the installers and executable, e.g. `.exe` on Windows.
 9. Publish the release on GitHub.
+10. Remove the branch name specifiers for each repository in your `productInfo.json` that you added in step 4.
-10. Merge the release branch back into **main** with a merge commit.
+11. Merge the release branch back into **main** with a merge commit.

 ## Troubleshooting